jalalmostafa/clox/README.md

 # C-lox

- C-lox is a cross-platform implementation of [lox](http://craftinginterpreters.com/the-lox-language.html) interpreter in C. Tested both on Windows and Linux for x96_64 architecture.
+clox is a cross-platform implementation of [lox](http://craftinginterpreters.com/the-lox-language.html) treewalk interpreter in C.

 ## Coding Conventions